Facilitation as a design act

 IAAP CPACC Body of Knowledge

 The clearest cross-disciplinary foundation for accessibility competency — integrating disability knowledge, universal design, and management systems.
 For facilitation contexts, the sections on disability models and the lived experience of barriers are foundational for the reflective practice domain.
-Pair with WAS Body of Knowledge and WCAG for full coverage.
+Pair with the WAS Body of Knowledge and WCAG 2.2 for full coverage of both human impact and technical conformance.

 How to use this scholarship in practice

-For facilitation design, use UDL to judge whether a learning environment offers multiple ways to engage, access, and demonstrate learning — and use WCAG to audit the digital content within it.
-Use inclusive design scholarship to move beyond minimum compliance and ask whether the organization's processes, policies, and facilitation practices reduce barriers across the whole participant journey.
+For facilitation design, use UDL to evaluate whether a learning environment offers multiple ways to engage, access, and demonstrate learning — and use WCAG to audit the digital content within it.

-For reporting to institutional leaders, pair standards-based findings with higher-education evidence showing that accessible, inclusive facilitation supports retention, participation, and equity — rather than being only a legal or ethical obligation.
-The strongest institutional case for investment is not the compliance argument, though that argument is real.
-It is the evidence that better-designed facilitation produces better outcomes for more participants.
+For reporting to institutional leaders, pair standards-based findings with higher education evidence showing that accessible, inclusive facilitation supports retention, participation, and equity.
+The strongest institutional case for investment is not the compliance argument alone — it is the evidence that better-designed facilitation produces better outcomes for more participants.

 For capacity building work, the organizational change and critical equity scholarship provides the analytical frame — helping practitioners and institutions understand not just what to change, but why current conditions persist and what it actually takes to shift them.